 There is a definition of insanity that goes something like; believing that if you repeatedly do the same thing, eventually you’ll get a different result.
 We all know that if you keep doing what you’ve been doing, you’ll keep getting what you’ve got, but how often have I come across people who say they are on a diet, following one regime or another, which although it hasn’t been successful in the past, they stick at it because it is what some authority has advised.
 If only they are stricter in the future, if only they do more exercise, if only, if only, if only.
 They know what they are doing isn’t working, but they so believe that it should.
 So they keep on with low fat, high carb foods in spite of the evidence.

 A list of essential nutrition includes omega 3 and 6 fats, but no carbs.
 That’s right, carbohydrate is not an essential nutrition.
-Of course you can’t avoid some carbs, they are in all vegetables and fruit, but if you focus on the most nutritious vegies and fruits, you’ll have very few carbs, equally, if you focus on the highest carbs, you’ll have very little good nutrition.
-If you start your diet planning with the highest levels of essential nutrition, you’ll have all the energy/calories you need from fats and proteins and all the vitamins and minerals you need from low carb fruit and veg.
-Assuming you want an appropriate amount of calories for your needs, then any time you eat a high carb food, you are having to substitute it for a food that had much better nutrition.
+Of course you can’t avoid some carbs, and nor would you want to, they are in all vegetables and fruit, but if you focus on the most nutritious (high in proteins, vitamins etc) vegetables and fruits, you’ll have relatively fewer carbs, equally, if you focus on the highest carbs, you’ll have relatively less other nutrition.
+If you start your diet planning with the highest levels of essential nutrition, you’ll have all the energy/calories you need from fats, proteins, vitamins and minerals you need from low carb fruit and veg.
+Assuming you want an appropriate amount of calories for your needs, then any time you eat a high carb food, like biscuits or sweets, you are having to substitute it for a food that had much better nutrition, like fruit or nuts.

 Sometimes, even though it feels dangerous, we need to stop touching wood, genuflecting, throwing salt over our shoulder and we need to bring our nutritional understanding out of the realm of outdated and disproven mythology.